adexstack/tim_spring/guess-the-number-game/readme.md

 because only the web module has the Spring MVC (Which has Tomcat).
 Note that the web and console module are independent of each other (doesn't know about each other ) they only share the core module.

+Added spring-boot-devtools dependency to POM scope is "runtime" in order to ensure accidental dependency and only use this at runtime in transitive